luccayang011/SQL-Project---Aritificial-E-commerce-Platform-Database/README.md

 # SQL
-This contains my SQL coding samples.
+<p>This is a project I've done in Grad school Postgre SQL course. </p>

-The project file is the project I have made during school.
-The procedure starts from creating tables, inserting data to writing queries and creating views/functions.
+<p>The .sql file contains the codes for creating tables, inserting data, building views/functions, and writing queries.</p>

-The SQL notes contain the basic queries for my reference.
+<a hred="">Data Source</a>